 Maternal and Child Health

-Maternal and child health (MCH) programs focus on health issues concerning women, children and families, such as access to appropriate prenatal and well-child care, infant mortality prevention, emergency medical services, injury prevention, newborn screening, and services to children with special health care needs.
-States invest in healthy children and families and hope, in turn, to save money by averting more costly health problems and avoiding the need for related support services down the road.
+Maternal and child health (MCH) programs focus on health issues concerning women, children and families, such as access to recommended prenatal and well-child care, infant and maternal mortality prevention, maternal and child mental health, newborn screening, child immunizations, child nutrition and services for children with special health care needs.
+States invest in healthy children and families to strengthen communities and avoid unnecessary health care costs.

-Both federal and state funds contribute to MCH-related programs, such as the Title V Maternal and Child Health Services Block Grant; Medicaid; the Children's Health Insurance Program (CHIP); the Healthy Start Initiative; the Emergency Medical Services for Children Program; and the Special Supplemental Food Program for Women, Infants and Children (WIC).
-States also play an important role in administering these programs.
+Both federal and state funds contribute to MCH-related programs, such as the Title V Maternal and Child Health Services Block Grant; Medicaid; the Children's Health Insurance Program (CHIP); the Maternal, Infant and Early Childhood Home Visiting Program; the Healthy Start Initiative; the Emergency Medical Services for Children Program; and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+States play an important role in administering these programs.

 Recent News and Updates

-Association of Maternal and Child Health Programs, September 2013
+The Association of Maternal and Child Health Programs